Dan-347/Forecast-analysis-on-weather-conditions/README.md

 6. Providing insight into the potential of this model for use in long-term weather prediction.

 ## Why This Analysis Matters
+This analysis is important because it helps to understand how weather variables in Biak Numfor change over time and how consistently these patterns can be studied by predictive models.
+By evaluating model performance based on historical data, this study provides an overview of the potential and limitations of the forecasting methods used.
+These insights can be a first step in developing a more informative and useful weather prediction system for environmental monitoring and future activity planning needs.

 ## Analysis Steps
 The analysis steps include: